DEAL ENDS IN:

 The UTM code itself has two components:

-Using If-So you can easily add or replace content based on the UTM codes you are already using to track your campaign performance.
+Using If-So you can easily add or replace content based on the UTM parameters you are already using to track your campaign performance.
 No coding is required.
-Any of the pages’ content can be customized.
-That includes titles, texts, images, calls to action, buttons and more.
+Any content can be customized.
+That includes titles, texts, images, calls to action, buttons, and more.